intelogroup/presto/docs/RAILWAY_DEPLOYMENT_GUIDE.md

 If issues persist:
 1. Check Railway service logs
 2. Verify all environment variables are set
-3. Test Ollama service independently
+3. Test vLLM service independently
 4. Ensure services are in the same project for networking